mideind/GreynirSeq/README.md

 # GreynirSeq

-GreynirSeq is a natural language parsing toolkit for Icelandic.
+GreynirSeq is a natural language parsing toolkit for Icelandic focused on sequence modeling with neural networks.
 It is under active development and is in its early stages.

-The modeling part of GreynirSeq is built on top of the excellent [fairseq](https://github.com/pytorch/fairseq) from Facebook (which is built on top of pytorch).
+The modeling part (nicenlp) of GreynirSeq is built on top of the excellent [fairseq](https://github.com/pytorch/fairseq) from Facebook (which is built on top of pytorch).

-GreynirSeq is licensed under the MIT license unless otherwise stated.
+GreynirSeq is licensed under the MIT license unless otherwise stated at the top of a file.

 ### What's on the horizon?
 * Cleanup and configuration of data / model loading -- currently unavailable for download